entur/gha-security/README-docker-scan.md

 **Slack:**

-Slack notifications are by default disabled, and can be configured by creating a scanner config in repository or inherit a shared config.
+Slack notifications are by default disabled, but can be enabled by creating a scanner config in repository or inheriting a shared config.
-See [Docker Scan config](#docker-scan-config) for how to configure Docker Scan config.

-We use [entur/gha-slack](https://github.com/entur/gha-slack) to send out notifications.

-**Note:** Slack channel used for Notifications needs to have `Github Actions bot` in the channel, see [gha-slack prereqs](https://github.com/entur/gha-slack/blob/main/.github/README.md#prereqs) on how to invite the bot.
+**Note:** The slack channel used for notifications needs to have `Github Actions bot` in the channel, see [gha-slack prereqs](https://github.com/entur/gha-slack/blob/main/.github/README.md#prereqs) on how to invite the bot.
+Additionally, you MUST specify `secrets: inherit` when calling the docker-scan reusable-workflow.

+The format and location of the config can be found [in the section below](#docker-scan-config).

 **Pull Request:**

-Pull request notifications will comment on current pull request after a scan, and are by default enabled.
-To disable pull request notifications see [Docker Scan config](#docker-scan-config) section.
+Pull request notifications (comments) are enabled by default, but can be enabled by creating a scanner config in repository or inheriting a shared config.

+The format and location of the config can be found [in the section below](#docker-scan-config).

 ### Known issues
 * Notifications fetches alerts before allowlist changes happen for Docker Scan.